ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 # Abstract

-Geographical Indications (GIs) link product quality to specific territories, necessitating reliable authentication methods.
-Machine Learning (ML) has emerged as a powerful tool for verifying product origin, yet comprehensive synthesis of its applications remains limited.
-Here we conducted a scoping review of 148 peer-reviewed studies (2010–2025), employing automated semantic filtering, manual quality assessment, and multivariate analyses to map ML techniques in GI authentication.
-Results reveal a 400% increase in publications since 2018, with predominant algorithmic clusters: Random Forest with spectroscopy for wines, Support Vector Machines with chromatography for meats, and Deep Learning with sensor arrays for teas.
-Despite reported accuracies between 80% and 100%, only 23% of studies applied spatially independent validation, exposing generalization challenges.
-These findings suggest ML effectively discriminates geographical origin but require rigorous longitudinal validation, enhanced interpretability, and equitable governance to support integration into GI certification frameworks.
+Geographical Indications (GIs) are intellectual property assets that link product quality to territory and require auditable, reproducible authentication.
+This review provides a critical, integrative synthesis of Machine Learning (ML) applications in GI systems (2010–2025), focusing on how analytical signatures (spectral, elemental, isotopic, metabolomic, and geospatial) support origin discrimination, fraud detection, quality prediction, and traceability.
+Across 148 peer‑reviewed studies, supervised classifiers dominate: Random Forest and Support Vector Machines are prevalent in spectroscopy and chromatography for wines, meats, oils, and teas; Deep Learning emerges for hyperspectral and image data; and PLS‑DA/PCA remain central for chemometrics and dimensionality reduction.
+Typical accuracies range from 80% to 100% in laboratory settings, yet generalization is often overestimated: only 23% of studies perform spatially independent validation and fewer include longitudinal tests, with performance drops of 2%–15% under distribution shifts.
+To be incorporated into certification, ML models must demonstrate rigorous external and temporal validation, provide clear interpretability to identify territorial markers with legal defensibility, and operate within transparent data governance that supports public repositories and reproducible pipelines.
+We synthesize methodological patterns into technological families (algorithm–instrument–matrix), outline practical guidance for certifiers, and highlight opportunities for Global South products (coffee, cocoa, cheeses, cachaça).
+ML can strengthen GI certification when paired with careful validation and explainability; otherwise, statistical optimism risks eroding consumer trust and asset value.

-**Keywords:** Geographical Indications; Machine Learning; Artificial Intelligence; Food Traceability; Intellectual Property; Territorial Justice.
+**Keywords:** Geographical Indications; Machine Learning; Authentication; Chemometrics; Traceability; Explainability.

 # 1. Introduction